 I’m sure you’ve seen many photos like the one below.
 [Click on image to enlarge, then click back arrow to return to this post.]

 What is the subject?
 The tire and wheel?
-The intruding part at the upper left (which was actually from an unrelated truck)?
+The intruding part at the upper right (which was actually from an unrelated truck)?
 The gravel?
 Is there something important that I should be seeing in the gravel?

 It was actually the tire and wheel.
 But if you draw a vertical line down the middle of the photo, almost the entire right half of it is unrelated to the subject.